invertase/react-native-firebase-docs/docs/analytics/reference/analytics.md

 [method]logEvent(event, params) returns void;[/method]

 Log a custom event with optional params.
+Note: Event names should contain 1 to 32 alphanumeric characters or underscores.
-Note: up to 100 characters is the maximum character length supported for event parameters.
+Note 2: up to 100 characters is the maximum character length supported for event parameters.

 | Parameter |         |
 | --------- | ------- |